ArrowrIcon Home icon

 Kenwood Chef food mixer.
 Photographed in The Lightbox, Woking.

 I was offered one as a wedding present by my mother-in-law.
 The idea was that it was going to save me a great deal of time and effort in my new domestic role.
 She had one herself and thought it was wonderful.
-In practice, though, I didn't like its bulk as it had to stand on a visible surface even when not in use.
-I made it clear that I would prefer a smaller hand mixer.
+In practice, though, I didn't like its bulk as it had to stand, always on show, on a surface even when not in use.
+I made it clear that I would prefer a smaller electric hand mixer.
+Clearly my mother-in-law didn't approve, as she expected her son's wife to spend her time working in the kitchen.
 In the end, I had to buy the hand mixer myself, but I have never regretted it.

 Text and images are copyright